faridcher/faridcher.github.io/_portfolio/esri.md

 - [Comtypes with Arcpy](http://gis.stackexchange.com/questions/178532/in-arcmap-use-python-to-disable-scale-map-elements-proportionally-to-changes-i) to access features of ArcObjects that are not exposed to Arcpy
 - Toolboxes and tools to automate my daily GIS tasks

 ## ArcSDE
 For customers that software price is a critical parameter I always suggest PostgreSql (PG) as the database back-end.
 PostgreSql is both free and powerful and ESRI supports it comprehensively.
 Although I still believe no database could beat Oracle in terms of performance and scalability.
-I have used PG in my projects with ESRI `SDE` data type and functions which are independent of PostGIS.
-Furthermore, I always suggest "ArcSDE direct-connect" with the native DBMS client as per ESRI recommendation.
-In addition, I have utilized many of enterprise level PostgreSql backup features in miscellaneous projects as follows:
+I have used PG in my projects with ESRI SDE  data type and functions which are independent of PostGIS.
+Furthermore, I always suggest ArcSDE direct-connect with the native DBMS client as per ESRI recommendation.
+In addition, I have utilized many of the enterprise level PostgreSql backup features in miscellaneous projects as follows:

 - Hot backup
 - Weekly base backup with daily incremental backup